nayodahl/snowtricks/README.md

 - Load initial dataset using Datafixtures (php bin/console doctrine:fixtures:load)
 - Configure your mail setup on your web server editing .env file, as this site sends mails for registration.
 I used a https://mailtrap.io/ inbox during the development -
 - Install frontend dependancies using Yarn (yarn install).
-- Generates front assets using yarn (yarn run encore production).
+- Generates front assets using yarn (yarn encore dev).
-- Now that you are done, you can switch to production environnement editing .env file (change line with APP_ENV=prod)
-- Remove backend dev dependancies using Composer (composer install --no-dev --optimize-autoloader)
-- Clear your symfony cache (php bin/console cache:clear)

 ## Let's go